sandeepg98/java-datamunger-assignment-step1-stackroute/PROBLEM.md

 String Parsing  (Query string)

 a.
-Write a program to read the query string as input from the user and parse the given string into word
+Write a program to read the query string as input and split them into words.
+Print the output on console as given below:

-    Input : 	select * from Employee.csv  where  department  = ‘HR’ and salary>=3000
+    Input String : 	select * from ipl.csv where season > 2014 and city = 'Bangalore'

-    Output: 	[select ,*, from, Employee.csv,  where,  department,  =, ‘HR’, and, salary,>=,3000]

-    Note:  If the query contains group by, order by, having should also fetch
+    Output String: 	select
+    			    *
+    			    from
+    			    ipl.csv
+    			    where
+    			    season
+    			    >
+    			    2014
+    			    and
+    			    city
+    			    =
+    			    'bangalore'

 b.
-Write a program to extract only the parts of query
+Further enhance your program to now extract certain parts of the same query:

 	i.
-Get only base query from the query string. (without where condition) Example : select * from Employee.csv
+Get only file name from the query string.

+		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Output String : ipl.csv

 	ii.
-Get only where condition part from the query Example : department  = ‘HR’ and salary>=3000
+Get only base part(before `where` word) of the query from the given query string.

-		Note: where condition part should not contain group by, order by, having parts.
+		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Output String : select * from ipl.csv

 	iii.
-Parse the Where condition part based on to the operators
-		1. Relational Operators
-			a.
-Ex: if where condition is :   department  = ‘HR’ and salary>=3000
-			b.
-The output should be
-				i.
-Restriction - 1
-					1. propertyName : department
-					2. properyValue : HR
-					3. condtionalOperator : =
-				ii.
-Restriction - 2
-					1. propertyName : salary
-					2. properyValue : 3000
-					3. condtionalOperator : >=

-		2. Logical Operators
-			a.
-Ex: if where condition is : department='Dev'  or department='HR' and salary>=3000
-				i.
-Extract the logical operators in sequence and display/store in collection Output : [or,and]

-		3. Order by Operators
-			a.
-Ex query : select  *  from emp order by salary
-			b.
-The output should be
-				i.
-Order by field :   salary
-			c.
-Note:  ‘where’ may present in the query.

-        4. Group by Operators
-		    a.
-Ex Query : select * from emp group by department
-		    b.
-The output should be
-			    i.
-Group by field : department
-		    Note: ‘where’ may present in the query.

-	    5. Aggregate functions
-		    a.
-Ex: Query: select max(sal), min(age),count(*) from emp
-			    i.
-The output should be
-				    1. Aggregate function - 1
-					    a.
-Function name : max
-					    b.
-Field name        : sal
-				    2. Aggregate function - 2
-					    a.
-Function name : min
-					    b.
-Field name        : age
-				    3. Aggregate function - 3
-					    a.
-Function name : count
-					    b.
-Field name : *
+Get only filter part(after `where` word) of the query from the given query string.

+		Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Output String : season > 2014 and city ='bangalore'

+	iv.
+As there will be multiple conditions, seperate each condition and display in different line.

+	    Input String : select * from ipl.csv where season > 2014 and city ='Bangalore'
+		Output String :
+	                	          season > 2014
+                                  city ='bangalore'

+	v.
+Extract the logical operators in sequence from the given query string.
+	    Note: Logical operators are "and, or, not"

+	    Input String : select season,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore' or date > '31-12-2014'
+	    Output String :
+		        and
+		        or

+	vi.
+Extract the selected fields/information from the given query.

+	    Input String : select city,winner,player_match from ipl.csv where season > 2014 and city ='Bangalore'
+		Output String :
+            	city
+            	winner
+            	player_match

+    vii.
+Extract the order by field from the given string.
+        Note : user may need the information in sorted order of a particular field.

+        Input String : select * from ipl.csv where season > 2016 and city='Bangalore' order by win_by_runs
+		Output String : win_by_runs

+    viii.
+Extract the group by field from the given string.
+        Note : user may need the related information grouped together.
+        For Example they may require to see the information department wise.

+        Input String : select team1, sum(win_by_runs) from ipl.csv where season > 2016 and city='Bangalore' group by team1
+		Output String : team1

+	ix.
+User may required the information like who is getting maximum salary or minimum age etc.. these are called aggregate functions (minimum, maximum, count, average, sum)

+	    Input String : select avg(win_by_wickets),min(win_by_runs) from ipl.csv
+		Output String :
+		             avg(win_by_wickets)
+                     min(win_by_runs)

 	   	Note:  Other parts like where clause, order by, group by may be present in the query.